 - After Mack Woodie Dr, the Call Creek hill (miles 18.6 – 19.1) is paved, 0.5 mile long and has 195 ft of gain.
 At Mile 18.9 is a dog rescue facility.
 It is fully fenced and the dogs are friendly and secure…although they do bark.

-- The finish is on grass.
-The final 100 meters is grass in the field behind the Riverside Restaurant.
+- The final approximate 200 feet is on low-mowed field behind the Riverside Restaurant.